 Of course, the first thing we think about is the largest radiological accident at the Fukushima nuclear power plant in Japan caused by the tsunami that followed a powerful earthquake.

-Even though no one can accurately evaluate the scale of the accident when the first news from the tragedy finally arrive, it is the time when trading volume rises and the wildcatters start to buy and sell currency.
-Every minute counts in this case, so even the slightest delay may cost a trader millions of dollars.
+Even though no one can accurately evaluate the scale of the accident when the first news from the tragedy finally arrives, it is the time when trading volume rises and the wildcatters start to buy and sell currency.
+Every minute counts, in this case, so even the slightest delay may cost a trader millions of dollars.

 Monetary Reforms by the National Authorities

-I can think of two trading sessions that made lots of trader become gray with worry.
+I can think of two trading sessions that made lots of traders gray with worry.

 On January 15, 2015, the foreign exchange market shuddered.
-The Swiss franc was always a safe haven for the traders and a hardest currency.
+The Swiss franc was always a haven for the traders and the hardest currency.
 That day brought the Swiss national currency rising by 30% (!!!) against the euro and 22% against the dollar.